 The Internal Revenue Code places certain limitations on pension benefits that may be paid from the trusts of tax-qualified plans, such as the Pension Plan.
-Because of these limitations and in order to provide certain executives with adequate retirement income, the Company has entered into supplemental retirement agreements which provide retirement benefits to certain named executives in the manner discussed below.
+Because of these limitations and in order to provide certain executives with adequate retirement income, the Company has entered into supplemental retirement agreements which provide retirement benefits to certain NEOs in the manner discussed below.

 The Company has entered into agreements with Messrs.
 Watt and Chewens to provide each executive with supplemental retirement benefits.
 Mr. Watt's agreement was executed on December 19, 2016.
 Mr. Chewens' agreement was revised most recently on March 10, 2015.
 Each SERP provides the executive with an annual supplemental benefit at normal retirement equal to the difference between (1) the annual amount of the executive's benefit under the Pension Plan, calculated without giving effect to limitations and restrictions imposed by the Internal Revenue Code plus the annual benefit that could be provided by contributions by the Company and NBT Bank (other than the executive's elective deferrals) to the Company's 401(k) Plan & ESOP and the earnings on those amounts, also calculated by disregarding the limitations and restrictions imposed by the Internal Revenue Code and using the actuarial assumptions set out in the Pension Plan, with the exception of a white collar adjustment to the mortality tables and (2) the annual amount of the executive's benefit under the Pension Plan and the Company's 401(k) Plan & ESOP, each calculated giving effect to limitations and restrictions imposed by the Internal Revenue Code.
-In addition, Mr. Chewens' agreement provides an additional supplemental benefit in the fixed amount of \$83,344 payable in five equal annual installments to the NEO at retirement.
+In addition, Mr. Chewens' agreement provides an additional supplemental benefit in the fixed amount of \$83,344 payable in five equal annual installments to the NEO at retirement on or after age 62.
+As Mr. Chewens has retired effective March 31, 2020, the additional supplemental benefit is not payable to him.